About Jesus Steve Sweetman

 another, or so some might say.
 Others

 believe that one always has the gift of healing, and can use it as the

 Spirit leads whenever it is needed.
+It's

-the use of tongues when Paul asks, "do all speak in tongues”.
+asks, "do all speak in tongues?"
 Many

 use this verse to say that all Christians do not or should not speak in

 tongues.
 There is some